-FUEL/WATER SEPARATOR
+FUEL/WATER SEPARATOR (Model 36L - Freightliner diesel only)

 Diesel fuel often contains small quantities of water which can damage the engine if not filtered out.
 The fuel/water separator traps this water and prevents it from reaching the engine.
 The harmful water deposits must be drained from the separator canister during normal periodic service and maintenance to keep the fuel filtration system working effectively.